Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 <a name="resource_key"></a>
 ## Resource Keys

-The following table lists the available resource keys which are part of `battery_monitor_resource_id_e` enumeration.
+The following table lists the available resource keys, which are part of `battery_monitor_resource_id_e` enumeration:

 **Table: Resource Keys**
  | Key                                            | Description                                   |